microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 on instantiating your app within AltspaceVR, checkout the [sample repo's README.md]( https://github.com/Microsoft/mixed-reality-extension-sdk-samples/blob/master/README.md)

+If you want to re-deploy, you should use `openode stop` before calling `openode deploy`, otherwise the deploy will fail.
+If a deploy fails, you can just call `openode deploy` again.

 ### Other Cloud Platforms

 Have a hosting service recommendation?
 Please add it to this doc and submit a PR!